Bhavnaharitsa/FlutterCalculator/README.md

 A simple flutter calculator application.

 ## Getting Started
-1. Fork clone the project
+1. Fork the project
+2. Clone the project from your fork.

 ## Working video of the App